tigrisdata/mcp-oidc-provider/README.md

 ### Option 1: Standalone OIDC Server with MCP SDK (Recommended)

-This approach runs a separate OIDC server and uses the MCP SDK's `ProxyOAuthServerProvider` for your MCP server.
+This approach runs a separate OIDC server and you can use it in MCP SDK's `ProxyOAuthServerProvider` config.
+See the [standalone-oidc example](./example/standalone-oidc).

 ```typescript
 import express from 'express';